aribelruiz/Multi-Threaded-Sieve/README.md

 found, and the sum of all the primes found.

 ## Experimental Evaulation
+***TestApproachAccuracy.java***
-***TestApproachAccuracy.java*** tests the accuracy of my multi-threaded approach and prints output to 'threadedAccuracy.txt'.
+    Tests the accuracy of my multi-threaded approach and prints output to 'threadedAccuracy.txt'.
 This program prints the execution time, total number of primes, and sum of all primes from 1 to N for values of N ranging from 10^1^ to 10^8^.
 I then compared these values individually to a table on https://primes.utm.edu/howmany.html that shows the total number of primes from 1 to x, where x is values of 10^n^.
 This proved that my approach was working correctly.
 I also searched online for a list of prime numbers from 1 to N for different values of N and checked if the top 10 prime numbers in my algorithm were correct as well as the sum.

+***TestThreadedTimes.java***
-***TestThreadedTimes.java*** prints all the execution times of Assignment1.java for values 10^1^ to 10^8^
-and prints the output to 'threadedTimes.txt'.
+    Prints all the execution times of Assignment1.java for values 10^1^ to 10^8^ and prints the output to 'threadedTimes.txt'.
 I compared these times to that of 'sieveTimes.txt' to see that for 10^8^, the multi-threaded approach runs faster.

+***TestSieveTimes.java***
-***TestSieveTimes.java*** prints all the execution times of Assignment1.java for values 10^1^ to 10^8^
-and prints the output to 'threadedTimes.txt'.
+    Prints all the execution times of Assignment1.java for values 10^1^ to 10^8^ and prints the output to 'threadedTimes.txt'.
 I compared these times to that of 'sieveTimes.txt'.

 I also tested to see if having multiple concurrent threads ran faster than having fewer threads.
 When I changed the max number of threads in Assignment1.java to less than 8, the program ran slower.